Stedman Bailey: Professional career

-2013 NFL Combine

-2013 NFL Draft

-Bailey decided to forgo his senior season at West Virginia and enter the 2013 NFL Draft.
+Bailey decided to forgo his senior season at West Virginia and enter the 2013 NFL draft.
 He was drafted in the third round, with the 92nd overall pick, by the then St. Louis Rams.
-He would be drafted along with his college teammate Tavon Austin, uniting the two on the Rams.
+He was drafted along with his college teammate Tavon Austin, uniting the two on the Rams.

-2014

 In May 2014, Stedman was suspended for the first six games of the 2014 season for a violation of the NFL policy on performance-enhancing substances program.

-Bailey earned NFC Special Teams Player of the Week for Week 7 of the 2014 season on the strength of a punt return for touchdown against the Seattle Seahawks.
+He earned NFC Special Teams Player of the Week for Week 7 of the 2014 season on the strength of a punt return for touchdown against the Seattle Seahawks.
 The play was notable in that Bailey's return was assisted by the Rams' special team selling the punt to one side of the field, while Bailey fielded the ball on the opposite side and returned the ball untouched.

-2015
+In the 2014 season, he had 30 receptions for 435 yards and a touchdown.

 In the 2015 season, Bailey appeared in eight games and had 12 receptions for 182 receiving yards and one receiving touchdown.

-2016

 On June 7, 2016, Bailey was placed on the reserve/non-football injury list to recover from surgery from a serious gunshot wound suffered in November 2015.
 Bailey worked with the Rams' assistant coaches during the 2016 offseason and later joined the coaching staff of his alma mater West Virginia as a student assistant coach for their football team.